SimbiA/vfa-deploy-on-day-1-vfa-2018/README.md

-git pull origin master# Deploy on Day One
+# Deploy on Day One

 ## Contents